Quiver Schur algebras and q-Fock space: A graded cellular basis

+Let ${\sS}$ be a semi-standard $\hat{\la}$-tableau.
+The {\bf residue row-sequence} of ${\sS}$ is the sequence obtained by reading the residues along the rows from top to bottom starting in the first partition followed by the second partition etc. Hereby the rows are separated by vertical black lines $\mid$ and the partitions themselves with vertical red lines (see e.g. Figure~\ref{idempotent}).
+The {\bf residue entry-sequence} is the sequence obtained by reading the the residues along the entries starting from $1_1$, $1_2$, etc. ending with the residue of the box with the largest entry.
+In case an entry appears more than once we order them according to their appearance in the residue sequence.

+Then $w_{\sS}$ denotes the permutation of minimal length such that $w_{\sS}$ applied to the row reading word of $\sS$ is increasing.
 In particular, $w_\sS$ is a shortest coset representative for the Young subgroup $S_{\la}$ attached to the rows (since the entries of each row are already weakly ordered) acting from the right, and the Young subgroup $S_{\mu}$ associated to the multiplicities of the entries in $\sS$ (that is, the Young subgroup that fixes $w_{\sS}$ times the row reading word) acting from the left.

 The compositions $\la$ and $\mu$ get refined by the following two vector $\ell$-multi\-com\-po\-sitions $\grave{\la}_\sS=(\blah_\sS(1),\dots,\blah_\sS(\ell))$ and $\grave{\mu}_\sS=(\bmuh_\sS(1),\dots,\bmuh_\sS(\ell))$: